What is Invoice Numbering?

 Why Global Instead of Per-Automation?

-Previously, invoice numbering had to be configured as a separate Generate Invoice Number step inside each automation.
+Previously, invoice numbering had to be configured inside each automation as a dedicated Generate Invoice Number step.
 This meant:

-• Risk of two automations generating the same invoice number if they ran at similar times
+- Risk of two automations generating the same number if they ran at the same time

-The global invoice sequence solves all of this.
-Configure it once, and every automation that uses {invoice_number} gets the correct next number automatically.
+The global sequence solves all of this.
+Configure it once under Invoices → Invoice Numbering, and every automation that runs a Create Invoice step picks up the next number automatically.

 Step 1 — Enter examples